yewstack/yew/docs/getting-started/choose-web-library.md

 window.alert("hello from wasm!");
 ```

-The APIs for the two crates differ slightly but they serve roughly the same purpose with similar functionality.
+The APIs for the two crates differ slightly but they serve roughly the same purpose with similar
+functionality.

 ## Choosing One

-There are a few different angles to consider when choosing between using `web-sys` and `stdweb` for your app.
-Note, it's possible to use both in one app, but to minimize the binary size of your compiled `.wasm` it's best to choose one or the other.
+There are a few different angles to consider when choosing between using `web-sys` and `stdweb` for
+your app.
+Note that it's possible to use both in one app, but to minimize the binary size of your
+compiled crate it's best to use only one of the two.

 |  | `web-sys` | `stdweb` |
 | :--- | :--- | :--- |